Date: Friday 20 January

 This workshop will discuss many aspects of sound processing, including sound perception in natural systems (humans and animals), the use of sounds to probe the environment (bio-sonar), computational modelling of auditory processing, and the development of bio-inspired real-time sound processing systems.
 The workshop is organised by Sue Denham and Thomas Wennekers, as part of the SCANDLE project.

 International Workshop: Emergence of communication.
 From artificial agents to human experiments

 Davide Marocco organised a workshop on the Emergence of communication.
 From artificial agents to human experiments, on 17 February 2012.
 This included speakers from Japan Univerities (Takashi Ikegami, Ryoko Uno, Hiroyouki Iizuka) and from the Natioanal Research Council (Stefano Nolfi).
-The workshop was funded by a Plymouth University International Collaboration Grant.
+The workshop was funded by a University of Plymouth International Collaboration Grant.